 - Helping with administration

 The QMC library volunteer trolley rounds operate between Monday to Thursday from 1-4pm.
-However we are seeking volunteers for morning working within the library also.
+However, we are also seeking volunteers for morning working in the library.

 City Hospital library hours are varied as the service operates directly from the volunteers' office.